 When people think of damages in an injury case, they usually consider economic damages like medical bills and lost wages.
 Personal injury victims, however, have the right to recover for a wide variety of different types of damages, including non-economic damages like pain and suffering.

 There is also a particular type of damages available in some injury cases known as punitive damages.
-Your Adam S. Kutner & Associates attorney can help determine if you qualify for this type of compensation in your case.
+Your Adam S. Kutner Accident & Injury Attorneys attorney can help determine if you qualify for this type of compensation in your case.
 Here’s what you need to know about punitive damages in your Nevada injury case.

 What Are Punitive Damages?